 The primary focus in Deidre Pujols' life is God and family.
 Luke 12:48 is one of her favorite Bible verses: "But to whom much is given, much is required."

 "We have never forgotten our past or those who are truly in need," Deidre says.
 "I believe we are put on this earth for a purpose.
 I believe God has blessed us with our unique circumstances for a specific reason.
 'Faith, Family and Others' is so much more than a mission statement to me.
 I feel it's my calling."

 Deidre Pujols has served as a driving force for the many good works of the Pujols Family Foundation since its inception on May 5, 2005 (5/5/5).
 Among her many new projects is the launch of a Web site devoted to her passion for Dominican cooking and the disadvantaged women of her husband's native country.
 As part of that project, Deidre recently launched a cookbook/calendar with some of her favorite Dominican recipes, which is available from the Pujols Family Foundation store.

-Albert and Deidre Pujols live in St. Louis County and have four children.
+Albert and Deidre Pujols live in St. Louis County and have five children.